 The ship I stole from the last raid on our world was enough to glide pass their checkpoints and get close to their mother planet.
 Luckily, the ship had had the envoy markings on it so nobody dared to stop me without necessity.
 Even if everything ran smoothly, I couldn’t shake that feeling I was entering the wasp nest and about to do something really stupid.

 “These are our Incubators.
 We have a full army in preparation.
-The officers units are settled to your custom design.
-DNA alterations with a foreign species is oddly working well Sir.
-This placenta shells are able to breed twice as bigger units than we did the last time.
+The officers’ units are settled to your custom design.
+DNA alterations with a foreign species are oddly working well Sir.
+These placenta shells are able to breed twice as bigger units than we did the last time.
 It is a valuable upgrade to our factory.
-If you would like, we can carve up one of the specimen for you to see their organs.
+If you would like, we can carve up one of the specimens for you to see their organs.
 It is truly a sight to see Sir.”
-The foreman spoke enchanted by the work that was done around this place thanks to the frequent kidnaps performed on Earth in order for them to learn about human body and brain.
+The foreman spoke enchanted by the work that was done around this place thanks to the frequent kidnaps performed on Earth in order for them to learn about the human body and brain.

 “No. I’ve seen enough.
 For an eye that knows what to search for, one glance at this facility is enough.
 I see everything is in order.
 Unfortunately, I am running low on time and I need to check on the outer parameter and see the movement of our troops toward the Earth.
 Ugh, an awful place, but rich with water.”
 I shook my head and foreman smiled at me.

 Just when he turned around to lead the way, I stuck a syringe in one of the veins that ran on the floor.
 With a smile, I started following him and hoped I would not need to return to this place.

 I plagued their facility with something that has a long incubation period, just enough for their soldiers to grow up, board the battleships and reach Earth where all of them will just fall dead and give us weapons to advance against the invaders.